Faculty and Staff Services

 - Journal orders:

 The Portal is your tool for viewing advisee transcripts and schedules, class rosters, enter grades and find other useful information that is recorded in the college’s enterprise resource planning software, Jenzabar EX.
 You may log into the Portal directly or through the button on the Terrarium using your network username and password.
-Please contact the IT Help Desk if you have difficulty logging into the Portal or have any questions.
+Please contact IT Support if you have difficulty logging into the Portal or have any questions.

 Wired and Wireless Network Access